 Susan offers this further advice:

 Parenting teens is not the horrible path some people make it out to be.
 It is SO much fun.
 You are finally getting to see much of what you have poured into them come to fruition.
-You get to watch them become individuals.
-You can have so many great conversations and lovely times.
+As you pour into them, you get to watch them become individuals.
+These times give you so many great conversations and lovely times.

 - Susan can be found at The Sparrow’s Home.